 Who Is the Competition for The Schiit Modi 3e?

-Cambridge Audio’s DacMagic 100 ($249) is based on the Wolfson 24-bit DAC chip.
+Cambridge Audio’s DacMagic 100 ($249) (buy at Amazon) is based on the Wolfson 24-bit DAC chip.
 It offers similar inputs to the Schiit Audio Modi 3e, with USB, two coaxial digital inputs and an optical input.
 This DAC is nearly twice as much as the Modi 3e and the most obvious difference (outside of the different chip) is the lights on the front to show you the bit rate of your audio source.

-The Topping D50s ($250) stands out as it has Bluetooth support using LDAC, and it also supports DSD all the way up to DSD512 via its USB input, which is really nice at this price.
+The Topping D50s ($199)(buy at Amazon) stands out as it has Bluetooth support using LDAC, and it also supports DSD all the way up to DSD512 via its USB input, which is really nice at this price.
 This also uses the ESS 9038Q2M chip, which is different from the chip the Modi 3e employs.
 This DAC also features a digital display, so you are potentially getting a lot of extra bang for your buck.

 The Monolith by Monoprice Liquid Spark DAC ($100) is also an interesting DAC.
 It is a little less expensive than the Schiit Modi 3e and also offers USB, coaxial, and optical digital inputs.
 This DAC employs the AKM AK 4483EQ chipset and with that it supports sample rates up to 192 kHz and 32 bit PCM, DSD64, and DSD 128.

-The iFi ZEN One Signiture ($350) could be a compelling choice if you’re looking for a DAC that will do everything.
+The iFi ZEN One Signiture ($350) (buy at Amazon) could be a compelling choice if you’re looking for a DAC that will do everything.
 This one has support for coaxial and optical digital connections as well as USB, but there’s a reason for the extra cost: you’re also getting 4.4mm balanced connection, Bluetooth 5.1 support (aptX, aptX HD, aptX adaptive, aptX LL, LDAC, LHDC/HWA, AAC, and SBC codecs), and it also supports DSD256, PCM384, and MQA384 kHz.